JakeChu-Git/Jira-Recommended-Assignee-Capstone-Project/README.md

 #### Project Attribution

-- This project originated as a collaborative capstone project completed by a team of six members during Term 3 at UNSW. <br>
+- This project originated as a group capstone project completed by a team of 6 members during Term 3 at UNSW.<br>
 This repository represents an individually maintained version of that project.

 **Original Team Members:** Jake Lai, Humza Ahmad, Benny Situ, Derek Zhang, Joyce Geng, Sreyam Bhakta <br>